 Why You Must Make

 - I needed a little amuse-bouche for my friends who were coming over to learn the basics of baking cheesecakes.

 - This mini cheesecake recipe came together quickly, especially when you use an Oreo instead of a cookie crumb crust.

-- There is built in portion control and less calories than eating a slice of a normal cheesecake!
+- There is built-in portion control and fewer calories than eating a slice of a normal cheesecake!

 - PRO-Tip: Have your eggs and cream cheese at room temperature for the smoothest filling.
 You can hurry this process along if you don’t get them out early, by placing the eggs and the foil-wrapped cream cheese in a bowl of hot, not boiling water.
 I recommend taking these ingredients out of the refrigerator 1-2 hours before you start mixing.